Hotspot-Face User Manual

 mDNS Auto-Discovery

-The device can automatically find your PI-Star on the network using mDNS (Multicast DNS).
-It searches for hostnames: pi-star, pistar, pi-star.local, pistar.local
+The device can automatically find your PI-Star on the network using mDNS.
+It searches for: pi-star, pistar, pi-star.local, pistar.local.

 Multiple WiFi Profiles

-The device stores multiple WiFi networks.
-You can add networks by entering AP Setup Mode and saving additional WiFi credentials without losing existing ones.
+The device stores up to 10 WiFi networks.
+You can add networks by entering AP Setup Mode and saving additional credentials without losing existing ones.
+You can also delete WiFi profiles you no longer need through the setup portal.
+The device remembers the last successfully connected network and tries that first on boot.

 How to Perform Factory Reset: